 Running a successful SEO account begins with the basics.
 No matter what your fulltime role is, you can carve out 10 minutes each morning to check things to make sure you are set up for success for search engine optimization.
 This blog post will go over some quick checks you can do on your account that will give you tremendous insight.

-If you are looking for a further review, I offer SEO Audit services where I go deeper into issues on your site and present the solution to fix them to give you the best success with search engine optimization.
+If you are looking for a further review, I offer Free SEO Audits where I go deeper into issues on your site and present the solution to fix them to give you the best success with search engine optimization.

 View the Code

 Whatever browser you use, you can right-click anywhere on the page and look for the view source section.
 Viewing the source code is something that I do on a fairly regular basis for my site and others.
 I check to see if Search Console, Bing Webmaster Tools, Google Analytics, Bing Ads, Google AdWords, and more are all tracking on the site.